 The Compensation and Nominating Committee will consider nominations of candidates for director, and the Board of Directors will consider other items of business, which are proposed by stockholders.
 The by-laws describe the procedures which a stockholder must follow to nominate persons for election as directors or to introduce an item of business at a meeting of stockholders.
 These procedures provide that nominations for director and items of business to be introduced at an annual meeting of stockholders must be submitted in writing to the Secretary of Minerals Technologies at The Chrysler Building, 405 Lexington Avenue, New York, NY 10174-1901.
 If intended to be considered at an annual meeting, the nomination or proposed item of business must be received not less than 70 days nor more than 90 days in advance of the first anniversary of the previous year's annual meeting.
-Therefore, for purposes of the 2000 annual meeting, any nomination or proposal must have been received between February 27 and March 18, 2000.
-With respect to any other meeting of stockholders, the nomination or item of business must be close of business on the tenth day following the date of our public announcement of the date of the meeting.
+Therefore, for purposes of the 2003 annual meeting, any nomination or proposal must have been received between February 22 and March 14, 2003.
+With respect to any other meeting of stockholders, the nomination or item of business must be received not later than the close of business on the tenth day following the date of our public announcement of the date of the meeting.